GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 federates, we need to create these runner files for helics_cli.
-There is a provided python script called `make_samples_merlin.py` that will generate the runner file and a csv file that will be used in the study step.
-Helics_cli will start each of these federates.
+There is a provided python script called `make_samples_merlin.py` that will generate the runner file and a csv file that will be used in the study step. helics_cli will start each of these federates.
 In the Merlin spec, Merlin will be instructed to execute the helics_cli with all the generated helics_cli runner files.